discernus/research/pdaf_iteration/pdaf_v10.md

       - Structural positioning (opening, closing, thesis statements)
       - Thematic centrality to the overall message
       - Rhetorical devices used for emphasis (metaphors, imagery, emotional appeals) SALIENCE ≠ INTENSITY.
-A dimension can have moderate intensity (1.0) but high salience (0.9) if it's rhetorically central.
+A dimension can have high intensity (e.g., 0.9) but low salience (e.g., 0.2) if it's just a passing mention, or moderate intensity (e.g., 0.5) but high salience (e.g., 0.9) if it is the central theme of the text.

-      For each of the nine anchors, provide:
+      For each of the nine dimensions, provide:
-      - **Score (0.0-2.0)**: Based on strength of evidence in the text
+      - **Score (0.0-1.0)**: Based on strength of evidence in the text
-      - **Salience (0.0-1.0)**: How central is this anchor to this specific text?
+      - **Salience (0.0-1.0)**: How central is this dimension to this specific text?
       - **Confidence (0.0-1.0)**: How certain are you in this assessment?
       - **Evidence**: Direct quote supporting your assessment

-      Write a comprehensive analytical report that covers:
-      - Application of the PDAF methodology to this specific text
-      - Detailed analysis of each relevant anchor with scores, salience, confidence, and evidence
-      - Assessment of populist strategic patterns and rhetorical contradictions
-      - Overall populist discourse profile with salience weighting
-      - Key insights about the speaker's populist approach

-      Embed your numerical assessments naturally within the analysis.
-Focus on rigorous intellectual analysis supported by direct textual evidence and clear reasoning for all scores and metadata.

-      **CRITICAL OUTPUT REQUIREMENT**: Your final output MUST be a JSON object strictly conforming to the `output_schema` provided in this framework, containing `dimensional_scores` for all nine dimensions, each with `raw_score`, `salience`, `confidence`, and `evidence`.
-The Discernus system requires this structured format for automated processing.
+      Your analysis should focus on evaluating each dimension according to the PDAF methodology, providing clear reasoning for scores, salience, and confidence assessments, and identifying key textual evidence that supports your dimensional assessments.

+      **Note**: For highest quality results with focused attention on specific dimension groups, use the sequential analysis variants below.

   # Sequential analysis variants for improved accuracy (recommended approach)
   sequential_core_anchors: